github/opensource.guide/activities/citable-code/index.md

 ### Pick the repository you want to archive

 At this point, you've just authorized Zenodo to configure the webhooks for your repositories to allow for archiving and DOI-issuing.
-To enable this functionality we need to turn on archiving 'on' using the toggle button next to our repository (in this case 'My Awesome Science Software').
+To enable this functionality we need to click the **On** toggle button next to our repository (in this case **My-Awesome-Science-Software**).

 ![toggle](zenodo-toggle-on.png)